Amelia2675/3D-Indoor-Scene-Long-Tail-Segmentation/README.md

 # 3D-Indoor-Scene-Long-Tail-Segmentation
-Language-grounded Indoor 3D semantic segmentation in the wild
+Inspired by Language-grounded Indoor 3D semantic segmentation in the wild

 ## 1. Language ground 3D pretraining